nolcut/FaaSr-py-package/README.md

 # Basic structure of an action in the workflow:
 1. Workflow JSON is validated
+2. InvocationID is assigned and the log folder is created (if they aren't already)
-2. User function is executed
+3. User function is executed
-3. Subsequent actions are invoked
+4. Subsequent actions are invoked

-# Structure of a JSON workflow
+# JSON workflow format

 ## “ComputeServers”
 List of FaaS compute servers.
 Each FaaS type requires different attributes: